maudelafontaine/CarePaws/README.md

 ## Features

-As a guest, you can
+As a guest,

 - Create a Pet Finder account
 - Search for pet listings based on pet characteristics As a user, you can

+As a user,

 - Log into your Pet Finder account
 - Search for pet listings based on pet characteristics